How to vote in I'm a Celebrity 2018

 By phone

-You can ring to register your vote to help determine which celebrity does a Bushtucker trial by calling the main number (soon to be revealed), and then adding the numbers below (yet to be confirmed).
+You can ring to register your vote to help determine which celebrity does a Bushtucker trial by calling or texting the numbers on the back of each of the campmates’ shirts.

 How do you vote on the I’m a Celeb app?